The metafor Package

 QS(df = 3) = 1.2195, p-val = 0.5406

 Here, we are interested in the test of the scale coefficients (and only the output for this test is shown).
 The permutation test is not significant (p = .5406), again indicating lack of evidence for differences in the amount of heterogeneity across the different grade levels.
-While computationally intensive, the permutation test is in a certain sense 'exact' and (assuming that it is run with a sufficiently large number of iterations) should provide the best statistical properties.
+While computationally intensive, the permutation test is in a certain sense 'exact' and (assuming that it is run with a sufficiently large number of iterations) should provide the best statistical properties (at least with respect to controlling the Type I error rate).

 We can also run the permutation test based on the location-scale model that uses an identity link.